Few vehicle problems are as perplexing as having a key stuck in the ignition.

 There’s Debris On The Key

-If you’ve ever had a key replacement made, then you know how vulnerable they are to imperfections.
+If you’ve ever had a key replacement made, then you know how susceptible they are to imperfections.
 Thankfully, there may just be debris on the key that’s preventing it from turning in the ignition cylinder.

 The Ignition Cylinder Is Faulty